ToGenplusplus/ProgrammingWithNodeJs/TypeScript/dsAndAlgosPractice/arrays/Arrays.md

 # Array:

 - enables storing data in sequential blocks of memory
+- O(1)
-- O(1) retrieval of items if item location is known.
+  - retrieval of items if item location is known.
+  - appending at the end of the array (majority of the time)
+- O(n)
-- O(n) for traversal, insert, deletion, operations.
+  - for traversal, insert, deletion, operations.
+- O(n logn)
-- O(n logn) for sorting
+  - for sorting
 - Use case:
   - require data stored together in memory (cache friendlyness)
   - items are known ahead of time